Cherish Property (“Cherish Property”, “We”, “Us”) is committed to respecting your right to privacy and protecting your personal information.

 Reviews are to examine the appropriateness of the policy taking into consideration corporate, system and compliance requirement changes since the last review was undertaken.

-My Property Scout reserves the right to change this Policy at any time and any amended Policy is effective upon posting to our website.
-The My Property Scout will make every effort to communicate any significant changes to you via email or via our My Property Scout updates.
+Cherish Property reserves the right to change this Policy at any time and any amended Policy is effective upon posting to our website.
+Cherish Property will make every effort to communicate any significant changes to you via email or via our Cherish Property updates.